 Public Inquiry Unit receives and responds to more than 250,000 calls and written inquiries received each year from local, state, and federal law enforcement and governmental agencies, Legislature, other state attorneys general, California members of Congress and the general public.

-Office of Program Review and Audits reviews Departmental programs and performs the function of legislatively mandated Internal audits.
+Office of Program Oversight and Accountability reviews Departmental programs and performs the function of legislatively mandated Internal audits.
 They represent the department in external audits and perform internal strategic planning and consulting.